dkultasev/sanitize-keywords-for-gpt/README.md

     "antonio.banderas@sercretmail.com": "user1@email.com"
 }
 ```
+Additionally, configure the extension settings to control notifications displayed during the sanitize and unsanitize processes.

 ## Usage
 1. Highlight the text you wish to sanitize in your editor.
 If nothing is selected, the entire content will be used.
-2. Use the "Sanitize keywords" command to replace and copy the sanitized text.
+2. Utilize the "Safe Copy" command to replace sensitive words and copy the sanitized text to the clipboard.
-3. To undo a previous replacement, use the "Undo Sanitize" command.
+3. If you want to retrieve the original text, use the "Safe Paste" command.

 For example you have following code snippet: